cah-alex-sotkovsky/pencil-kata/notes.md

 For a while it looks like you weren't formatting (indents etc) but good job catching that and applying those formats.

 I love your questions section in the readme.
 The advice we always give when someone is doing a kata is "where anything is unclear, choose the simplest requirement".

+Two really challenging concepts in software are Levels of Abstraction and Levels of Detail.
+Let's chat about what Levels of Detail are (LoD).
+You want your code to read like a newspaper.
+Don't bury the lead!
+The public functions / important stuff is at the top (headlines) and the details are something you click into (are lower in the file).
+When extracting methods, you want to keep all the work in a method at the 'same level of abstraction'.
+This let's your head stay in just once place a time, drilling down to the next level of abstraction as needed.
+This is really challenging to do well!
+Let's talk about this a bit with the write and edit methods. :)

 ## Commits